NCHC Eligibility Guidelines & Procedure

 February 2024 UPDATE: Voters chose to stay with year 2 for 2024-25 Season EGC Vote in February 2024

-• *Upperclassmen Transfer Waiting Period Waiver Request: If a team has only TWO upperclassman transfer, the family may request a hardship exemption (Hardship Form ).
-In late September to early October, the NCHBC will review all such hardships and respond based on past EAB Precedent for situations with only TWO upperclassmen transfers.
+- *Upperclassmen Transfer Waiting Period Waiver Request: If a team has only TWO upperclassmen transfers, the family may request a hardship exemption (Hardship Form ).
+From late September to early October, the NCHBC will review all such hardships and respond based on past EAB Precedents for situations with only TWO upperclassmen transfers.

 As in all NCHBC guidelines, players have the right to request a Hardship Exemption